AdrianArnaiz/AdrianArnaiz/content/home/awards.md

 2019 - ***OTRI (Information Transfer Office of Burgos University)***
 > 💡 *Project awarded: {{< hl >}}BSc Thesis{{< /hl >}}:Use of bio-markers extracted from the voice for the detection of Parkinson.
 Financial aid and one year of advice for the project.*

+### Undergraduate Research Fellowship
+2019 - ***University of Burgos***
+> 📚 *Assistant research Fellowship in the Civil Engineering department of the University of Burgos, research group ADMIRABLE.
+Research in the project 'Use of biomarkers extracted from the voicefor the detection of Parkinson', which is my final degree project (BSc Thesis), evaluated with honors.*

 ### [3rd place in Spin-Up CyL Contest](https://diariodevalladolid.elmundo.es/articulo/innovadores/poli-detecta-drogas-volante/20170314112648216192.html)
 2017 - ***Spin Up - Junior Achievement***
 > 💡 *3 months of advice and access to conferences in Google for Startups Campus*